 In a typical transaction, the buyer is charged the following fees:

-*Escrow Fee - This is the fee charged by First Texas Title to close the transaction and it starts at $150 for a cash transaction, but can increase if the transaction involves a loan, requires the use of a power of attorney or involves the mailing or emailing of documents to the buyer for signature.
-The escrow fee for transactions involving manufactured homes starts at $250 due the the additional work necessary to facilitate the transfer of the manufactured home with the Texas Department of Housing and Community Affairs.
+*Settlement Fee - This is the fee charged by First Texas Title to close the transaction and it starts at $150 for a cash purchase.
+For a purchase involving a loan, the settlement fee for a buyer starts at $225.
+The buyer's settlement fee can increase if the transaction requires the use of a power of attorney, involves the mailing or emailing of documents to the buyer for signature, or, in the event of a purchase involving a loan, requires an extra lender/broker collateral package and/or an e-document download.
+The settlement fee for transactions involving manufactured homes starts at $250 for a cash transaction and $325 for a transaction involving a loan due the the additional work necessary to facilitate the transfer of the manufactured home with the Texas Department of Housing and Community Affairs.

 *If you are getting a loan, the majority of your fees will be loan fees .
 Loan fees vary greatly depending upon the lender and the type of loan being obtained.
 Be sure to check with your lender for a complete list of fees associated with your loan.